OCA/vertical-hotel/board_frontdesk/README.rst

 This module implements a dashboard for hotel FrontDesk that includes:

-* Calendar view of Today's Check-In and Check-Out
+* Calendar view of Today's Check-In and Check-Out For Hotel Reservation

-* Calendar view of Weekly Check-In and Check-Out
+* Calendar view of Weekly Check-In and Check-Out For Hotel Reservation

-* Calendar view of Monthly Check-In and Check-Out
+* Calendar view of Monthly Check-In and Check-Out For Hotel Reservation

+* View of Room Reservation Summary and Quick Reservation

 * Real-Time Updates on Room Availability

+* A collaborative information regarding Today's Restaurant Orders and Currently Reserved Tables Details

 Bug Tracker
 ===========